 A bagel shop business makes money by selling bagels, other food items and beverages to customers.
 Some businesses may also cater events.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your bagel shop is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your bagel shop is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements